shreyashgawande1998/Medical-Insurance-Cost-Prediction-/README.md

 # Medical-Insurance-Cost-Prediction-
 # Project Overview
-So i have build a machine learning system that can predict what is the medical insurance cost of a person will be using some methods.
+So i have build a machine learning system that can predict what is the medical insurance cost of a person by using some methods.
 # Python Packages Used
 Data Manipulation:Packages used for handling and importing dataset such as pandas, numpy and others.
 Data Visualization: Include packages which were used to plot graphs in the analysis or for understanding the ML modelling such as seaborn, matplotlib and others.
 Machine Learning: This includes packages that were used to generate the ML model such as scikit,etc.
 # Source Data